oracle-livelabs/oci/oci-opensearch/Conversational-with-RAG/Conversational-with-RAG.md

 You will also need a subscription to the Chicago region, which hosts the OCI GenAI infrastructure.

 First connect to the OpenSearch Dashboard (you have to provide the username/password) and go to **Management** and click on **Dev Tools**.
-You wil be able to type the commands in the Console.
+You will be able to type the commands in the Console.

 1. Create a policy to grant access to Generative AI resources.
 The following policy example includes the required permission: